 The impulsivity, poor judgment, and social awkwardness that often come with ADHD pave the way to overindulgence, regardless of the consequences.
 Jennifer, 29, of Fayetteville, Arkansas, felt that having ADHD made it hard for her to fit in — except with the crowd that smoked marijuana.
 “They accepted me,” she says.
 “I used to think, ‘They don’t care if I’m a little crazy, if I don’t finish sentences, and walk out of the room while they’re talking.’”

 There are other ADHD-related factors that can raise the risk for substance-abuse problems.
-Compared to people without the disorder, those with ADD are often less successful academically.
+Compared to people without the disorder, those with ADHD are often less successful academically.
 Fewer graduate from high school and college, and they earn less money.

 Biology is another factor.
 “There’s an increased rate of substance-use disorders in close relatives of people with ADHD,” says Dr. Wilens.
 Genes associated with risk-taking and novelty-seeking behavior may predispose an individual to both ADHD and substance abuse.